 Short for k-nearest neighbors, the k-NN plugin enables users to search for the k-nearest neighbors to a query point across an index of vectors.
 To determine the neighbors, you can specify the space (the distance function) you want to use to measure the distance between points.

 Use cases include recommendations (for example, an “other songs you might like” feature in a music application), image recognition, and fraud detection.
-For more background information on k-NN search, see Wikipedia.
+For more background information about k-NN search, see Wikipedia.

 This plugin supports three different methods for obtaining the k-nearest neighbors from an index of vectors:

-The first method takes an approximate nearest neighbor approach—it uses the HNSW algorithm to return the approximate k-nearest neighbors to a query vector.
-This algorithm sacrifices indexing speed and search accuracy in return for lower latency and more scalable search.
-To learn more about the algorithm, please refer to nmslib’s documentation or the paper introducing the algorithm.
+The first method takes an approximate nearest neighbor approach—it uses one of several algorithms to return the approximate k-nearest neighbors to a query vector.
+Usually, these algorithms sacrifice indexing speed and search accuracy in return for performance benefits such as lower latency, smaller memory footprints and more scalable search.
+To learn more about the algorithms, refer to nmslib’s and faiss’s documentation.

-Approximate k-NN is the best choice for searches over large indices (i.e. hundreds of thousands of vectors or more) that require low latency.
+Approximate k-NN is the best choice for searches over large indexes (that is, hundreds of thousands of vectors or more) that require low latency.
 You should not use approximate k-NN if you want to apply a filter on the index before the k-NN search, which greatly reduces the number of vectors to be searched.
-In this case, you should use either the script scoring method or painless extensions.
+In this case, you should use either the script scoring method or Painless extensions.

-For more details about this method, see Approximate k-NN search.
+For more details about this method, including recommendations for which engine to use, see Approximate k-NN search.

 Script Score k-NN